 - Conducting Information, Education, Communication (IEC) campaigns on COVID-19 prevention

-- Training of village health workers
+- Training village health workers

 - Building and equipping of village health facilities